-- 2 (1) The child is placed in the intensive juvenile probation program; or - The child's probation is extended as provided under this section. - 4 If the child is placed on intensive juvenile probation, the duration of probation upon order - 5 by the court may be up to eight twelve months. - 6 If the child is placed on juvenile probation, a court services officer may request two - 7 extensions up to four six months each or one extension up to four six months for intensive - 8 juvenile probation.
-The court may authorize the same in accordance with Unified Judicial - 9 System procedure if the extension is necessary for the child to engage in evidence-based - treatment as required by the case plan.
-If evidence-based treatment is not available, an extension - may be granted if the youth is engaged in alternative court-approved treatment that will not be - completed before the previously ordered term of probation expires. - The total duration of probation, including juvenile intensive probation and any extension - may not exceed twelve eighteen months unless the court provides written authorization to allow - a child to complete evidence-based treatment that will not be completed before probation - expires.
-Probation may not be extended solely to collect restitution.
-If probation is terminated - with restitution owing, the Unified Judicial System procedure may govern the collection. - Each child placed on probation shall be given a written statement of the terms and - 19 conditions of probation, and the probation extension policy.
-The terms and conditions, as well - as the probation extension policy, shall be explained to the child. - 21 The court shall review the terms and conditions of probation and the progress of each child - 22 placed on probation at least once every four six months.
-The court may release a child from - probation or modify the terms and conditions of the child's probation at any time, but any child - 24 who has complied satisfactorily with the terms, conditions, and duration of probation shall be previously prescribed has expired, the court shall release the child from probation and terminate
+- (1) The child is placed in the intensive juvenile probation program; or - 4 (2) The child's probation is extended as provided under this section.

+- If the child is placed on intensive juvenile probation, the duration of probation upon order by the court may be up to eight twelve months. - If the child is placed on juvenile probation, a court services officer may request two extensions up to four six months each or one extension up to four six months for intensive juvenile probation.
+The court may authorize the same in accordance with Unified Judicial System procedure if the extension is necessary for the child to engage in evidence-based treatment as required by the case plan.
+If evidence-based treatment is not available, an extension may be granted if the youth is engaged in alternative court-approved treatment that will not be completed before the previously ordered term of probation expires. - The total duration of probation, including juvenile intensive probation and any extension may not exceed twelve eighteen months unless the court provides written authorization to allow a child to complete evidence-based treatment that will not be completed before probation expires.
+Probation may not be extended solely to collect restitution unless the child has failed to make a good faith effort to make restitution payments.
+If probation is terminated with restitution owing, the Unified Judicial System procedure may govern the collection. - Each child placed on probation shall be given a written statement of the terms and conditions of probation, and the probation extension policy.
+The terms and conditions, as well as the probation extension policy, shall be explained to the child. - The court shall review the terms and conditions of probation and the progress of each child placed on probation at least once every four six months.
+The court may release a child from